-September 15, 2014: In this week’s Slate Doctor Who podcast, Mac Rogers and June Thomas recap Episode Four, “Listen."
+In this week’s Slate Doctor Who podcast, Phil Plait and Laura Helmuth recap Episode 8, “Mummy on The Orient Express."

 For more info on how to subscribe to the Slate Plus podcast feed, go here.